 Better targeted tax concessions are intended to make the superannuation system more sustainable as the population ages and fiscal pressures increase.

 Why put assets into superannuation over other investments?

-Superannuation is taxed at lower rates to encourage people to lock their money away for retirement.
-Tax incentives are offered at four different stages.
+As outlined by Trish Power on SuperGuide.com.au, superannuation is taxed at lower rates "to encourage people to lock their money away for retirement".
+She outlines the four different stages tax incentives are offered at:

 Concessional (before-tax) contributions: This type of contribution is when you, or your employer, make concessional contributions.
 This is taxed at 15 per cent, which is (in most instances) lower than the tax bracket your income would normally be taxed at;